© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dane John Mound and Roman and medieval remains in Dane John Garden is a scheduled monument protected by Historic England under reference 1003780.
 View the official record →

-Dane John Mound is a substantial earthwork situated within Dane John Garden in Canterbury, Kent, consisting of a mound approximately 55 feet in height with a flat summit and surrounding ditch.
+Dane John Mound is a mound monument located within Dane John Garden in Canterbury, Kent, representing one of the most significant archaeological features in the city.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003780.

 Dane John Mound and Roman and medieval remains in Dane John Garden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003780.